 I even managed to fit in a local produce retail display next to the counter to be stocked with local eggs, breakfast spreads and coffee beans so customers can pick up what they need to fully enjoy their baked goods at home.
 My client loved this extra design thought!

-If you're looking to start your own hospitality interior design project head over and check out my hospitality interior design service page for more information.
+If you're looking to start your own hospitality interior design project head over to my hospitality interior design service page for more information.
 Or please do get in touch if you want to chat more about how working with an interior designer could specifically benefit your independent business.